secondlevel/Diabetic-Retinopathy-Detection/README.md

 In this project, I used the architecture of [**ResNet 18**](https://arxiv.org/pdf/1512.03385.pdf) and [**ResNet 50**](https://arxiv.org/pdf/1512.03385.pdf) to classify images.

-Due to the skip connection and shortcut connection methods in the ResNet architecture, gradient vanishing and exploding gradient problem are less likely to occur, and a model for classifying pictures can be quickly obtained.
+Due to the skip connection and shortcut connection methods in the ResNet architecture, gradient vanishing and exploding gradient problems are less likely to occur, and a model has lower parameters to train.

 - ### skip connection